 Whole Body Wellness and Disease Prevention

-When you take just some of the benefits into consideration, it’s easy to understand why consuming cannabis seeds on a regular basis can be an excellent way to prevent certain diseases, and promote whole body wellness as well as general health.
+When you take just some of the benefits into consideration, it’s easy to understand why consuming cannabis seeds regularly can be an excellent way to prevent certain diseases and promote whole body wellness as well as general health.

 Good for Losing or Gaining Weight

-A diet rich in cannabis seeds have been known to help loose or gain weight.
+A diet rich in cannabis seeds has been known to help lose or gain weight.
 Does this sound confusing or counter-intuitive?

 Obese people can benefit from consuming seeds because they contain lots of vitamins, including Vitamin E, and essential minerals such as magnesium, potassium, iron, zinc and calcium – nutrients that can help overweight people stay fuller and feel more satiated around the clock.

-On the other hand, the very same nutritional attributes found in cannabis seeds can help you gain weight (the good kind) if consumed in a healthy way.
+On the other hand, the very same nutritional attributes found in cannabis seeds can help you gain weight (the good kind) if consumed healthily.